More money is spent on cancer research than any other disease.

 With 18.1 million new cases per year, more money is spent on cancer research than any other disease.
 Imagine trading your cancer “hope” ribbons for cancer “survivor” pins.
 What if you could run a 5K marathon, not to raise money for research but because you are healthy enough to participate?
 When facing a course of vigorous treatment, the last thing you need is false hope—a finish line that appears to keep moving further away.

 A group of Israeli doctors is making assertions too bold to ignore.
 Accelerated Evolution Biotechnologies Ltd (AEBi) promises a brief, cheap and effective remedy for cancer within a year.
 Not just breast cancer—all cancer.
 While nearly everyone hopes the news is true, you can understand skepticism.
-Called MuTaTo (multi-target toxin), researchers say the drug is essentially “on the scale of a cancer antibiotic—a disruption technology of the highest order.”
+(AEBi missed its self-imposed deadline but optimism continues.
+The company reports that it is endeavoring to persuade the FDA into approving a set of 100 targeting peptides to different cancer receptors in order to prevent delays from awaiting separate approval for every new multi-target toxin called MuTaTo. —ed.)
+Researchers say the MuTaTo drug is essentially “on the scale of a cancer antibiotic—a disruption technology of the highest order.”

 The chairman of the board of AEBi is Dan Aridor.
 He earned an MBA degree in finance.
 The company was incubated in ITEK and birthed in the year 2000 as a development-stage biopharmaceutical company engaged in discovery of therapeutic peptides.